XeroAPI/Xero-Insomnia/README.md

 ---

 ### 4. Add your client_id key and client_secret to the environment variables in Insomnia
-Copy the keys from your app into the environment variables section in Insomnia.
+Copy the keys from your app into the environment variables section in Insomnia

 ---